krlawrence/graph/ChangeHistory.md

 - Added a new section "A warning that the '`path`' and '`as`' steps can also be memory intensive".
 - Renamed and re-worked the section "A warning that path finding can be memory and CPU intensive"
 - Added a section showing how to create a standard deviation in a single query #174
+- Added additional examples to the "Looking for the journey requiring the most stops" section and promoted that section by one level.
 - Merged reader PRs #154, #160
 - Renamed HTML and PDF files to PracticalGremlin.
   - The prior Gremlin-Graph-Guide names will still work to avoid breaking bookmarks.
 - Improved grammar and fixed a few typos. #164, #180
 - Sample code updates